• Destination Information

 When should I sail in Croatia?

 As in most Mediterranean boating destinations, the high season in Croatia is from early July to late August.
-Overall the boating season starts around late April and ends in late September or mid October.
-In terms of value for money, the best time of the year to book a boat there is September – the weather is still good but booking prices can be considerably lower than those in the high season.
+Overall, the boating season starts around late April and ends in late September or mid-October.
+In terms of value for money, the best time of the year to book a boat is September.
+The weather is still good, but booking prices can be considerably lower than during the high season.

-In most cases renters book motorboats and sailboats in Croatia for a week or so (usually booking around 2 months in advance).
+In most cases, renters book motorboats and sailboats in Croatia for a week or so.
+Renters usually book around 2 months in advance.
 Many renters hire smaller motorboats for island-hopping trips (2-3 days) or just for a day.
 For short-term rentals, booking 3 weeks in advance is more than enough.
 Two of the most popular types of motorboats hired via Click&Boat in Croatia are Merry Fisher and Jeanneau Cap Camarat.

 Where to sail in Croatia